 In biology algae and bryophytes sometimes share common features and few of the characteristics distinguish them.
 The chloroplast pigments present in bryophytes are similar to that of the green algae.
 The food material stored in both of them is starch.
 The main feature which differentiates them is the higher level of organizations and the organs present in the bryophytes.

-1. What are the primary differences between algae and bryophytes?
+1. What is the main difference between algae and bryophytes?

-2. How does the plant body of an alga differ from that of a bryophyte?
+4. How does the habitat of algae differ from that of bryophytes?